startechup/networking-valley/README.md

 You can use this on both HTTP and HTTPS request.
 We use this library on both implementing SSL on debugging mode (also using self-signed certificates) and when the API server requires a [Mutual-SSL authentication](http://www.codeproject.com/Articles/326574/An-Introduction-to-Mutual-SSL-Authentication).

+### Change logs
+1.0.5
+- Can now upload images using the `NetworkingValley.constructImageUploadRequest()` method.
+This implementation on uploading images is a multipart/form-data enctype.

 ### Dependencies
 Before using the library make sure you have the two libraries added to your project.
 On how, go to [Volley](https://developer.android.com/training/volley/index.html) and [OkHttp](http://square.github.io/okhttp/) respectively.